apache/doris/docs/en/docs/advanced/cold-hot-separation.md

 In addition, fe configuration needs to be added: `enable_storage_policy=true`

 Note: This property will not be synchronized by CCR.
 If this table is copied by CCR, that is, PROPERTIES contains `is_being_synced = true`, this property will be erased in this table.
+What needs to be noted when creating an S3 resource is that it must have read, write and delete permissions for files on the bucket.

 For example: